lbrezgin/qna/README.md

+This project was created for educational purposes and copies the functionality of the "StackOverflow" site.
-### README
+### Used technologies:

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby 3.2.2

-* System dependencies

-* Configuration

-* Database creation
+* Rails 6

-* Database initialization
+* Rspec

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+* Devise, thinking-sphinx, omniauth
+* Active Storage, Action Mailer, Action Cable, Active Job

-* Deployment instructions
+* Redis, Sidekiq

-* ...
+* Capistrano, Unicorn